Iko Mirković

-Following the position of the secretary general Iko Mirković was a member of the Federal advising council of SFRY (Savet Federacije SFRJ) and Federal Parliament of SFRY from which he retired on 30.
-Nov.
-1984.
-Iko Mirkovic died in Belgrade 02.Aug.
-2002.
+Following the position of the secretary general, Mirković was a member of the Federal advising council of SFRY (Savet Federacije SFRJ) and Federal Parliament of SFRY from which he retired on 30 November 1984.
+He died in Belgrade on 2 August 2002.

-Iko Mirkovic was decorated multiple times by Yugoslav and foreign governments.
+Mirkovic was decorated multiple times by Yugoslav and foreign governments.
 Decoration include Order of the Yugoslav Flag with Sash (I rank); Order of the Republic with Golden Wreath (I rank); Order of Brotherhood and Unity with Golden Wreath (I rank); Order of Labor with Red Banner (I rank); Commemorative Medal of the Partisans of 1941 (among first 100 recipients - medal No. below 100).